 This report is based on expenditure in FY 19/20.
 This is due to Covid-19 causing a baseline shift in the cost base of LD services as a result of both upward and downward financial pressures.
-Consequently it is not possible to conduct a meaningful analysis of more recent expenditure.
+Consequently it has not been possible to conduct a meaningful analysis of more recent expenditure.